Db2-DTE-POC/wxddemo/docs/wxd-ingest.md

 ```
 ### Start and stop ingest container

-The ingest tool is outside of the control of the IBM watsonx.data dev environment that you have been using in the labs.
+The ingest tool is outside of the control of the watsonx.data dev environment that you have been using in the labs.
 Using ./bin/start or ./bin/stop will not start or stop the ingest container.
 If you need to Start or Stop the service, use the following commands.

    * Stop the ibm-lh-tools container:
      ```